etoMvom/biomedical_text_classification/README.md

   - Bidiretional LSTM and GRU with GloVe and FastText embeddings
   - Bidiretional LSTM and GRU with Bahdanau Attention
-  - Bidiretional LSTM and GRU with BioMedNLP contextual embeddings
+  - Bidiretional LSTM and GRU with BioMedNLP contextual embeddings using word embeddings Glove (300 d) and Fasttext (300d), and BioMedNLP as contextual embeddings.
 ## 📈 Key Findings
 - Bidiretional GRU models outperform bidiretional LSTM in training efficiency and balanced accuracy.
 - Class weighting is more effective than SMOTE for handling class imbalance.